 As noted, the time of "put a free ebook, sit back and watch your email list grow" is long gone.

 You need a more segmented, personal & creative approach.
-There's just no way to trick potential customers into giving you contact information for average content - it comes down to providing real value to them.
+There's just no way to trick visitors into giving you contact information for average content - it comes down to providing real value to them.
 Better content is required particularly to encourage for more quality leads.

-Exit intent email pop-ups are an effective way to try and capture leads as they trigger when a visitor plans to leave your website.
-This makes exit intent email pop-ups basically the last opportunity to put that visitor in your sales funnel.
+Exit intent pop-ups are an effective way to try and capture leads as they trigger when a visitor plans to leave your website.
+This makes exit intent email pop-ups basically the last opportunity within the given website session to put that visitor in your sales funnel.

 These pop-ups show based on the visitors mouse movement when visitors are about the close the tab.
 Once that kind of movement is detected, you can show a pop-up message, requesting one last thing from them before they leave.
 As such, exit intent pop-ups are extremely valuable as a lead generation tactic - without them, the visitor would just press the "X" button.
 Therefore, make sure your pop-up message is attractive - great design, copy and offer will go a long way.